In 30 seconds…

 Finasteride & Minoxidil

 This powerful combo promotes hair growth by blocking DHT – a hormone linked to hair loss – and by increasing blood flow around your follicles.

 Can You Regrow Hair on a Bald Spot?

 When you’re in the early stages of MPB and a small bald spot develops, you do have a good chance of being able to regrow hair in that area – as long as you have the right treatment.
-That’s because the hair follicles, though damaged, could still be revived with the help of Finasteride or Minoxidil.
+That’s because the hair follicles, though damaged, can still be revived with the help of Finasteride or Minoxidil.

 On the other hand, if your MPB has been developing for a while and you have large areas where no hair has grown for some time, it won’t be possible to regain full coverage.
-With treatment, you might be able to thicken up the hair around the edges of the bald areas.
+With treatment, however, you might be able to thicken up the hair around the edges of the bald areas.
 And this could give you a little extra flexibility regarding hair styles, along with a bit more confidence at the same time.

-Spotting the first signs of balding is key if you want to get the most out of hair loss treatments.
-Finasteride and Minoxidil are very effective for early-stage MPB, whether it’s a receding hairline or a bald spot, or general hair thinning that you want to tackle.
+Spotting the early signs of balding is key if you want to get the most out of the proven hair loss treatments.
+Finasteride and Minoxidil are very effective for early-stage MPB, whether it’s a receding hairline, a bald spot, or general hair thinning that you want to tackle.
 If you leave it too long, though, it can be difficult to treat.

-Hair loss doesn’t have to be final if you get help in good time.
+Hair loss doesn’t have to be final if you get help quickly.
 While your MPB is still restricted to smaller areas, this is the ideal opportunity to give your hair follicles a bit of TLC.